FrancineMADOH/fsjnd-project-three/my-store/README.md

 # MyStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+This app is deployed on netlify,  an can be access via the link `https://teal-queijadas-a73d58.netlify.app/products`

 ## Development server